tfruns: Track and Visualize Training Runs

 ls_runs() function to yield a data frame with summary information on all of the runs you’ve conducted within a given directory:

-ls_runs() returns a data frame you can also render a sortable, filterable version of it within RStudio using the
+You can also render a sortable, filterable version all of the columns within RStudio using the

 ls_runs() function also supports